 Work-related musculoskeletal disorders (MSDS) currently account for one-third to one-half of all occupational injuries and illnesses and $15-20 billion in workers’ compensation costs each year.
 Increased glove resistance, bulkiness and reduced flexibility (due to poor quality raw materials) can cause injuries including repetitive fatigue and contact trauma on fingers and thumbs, due to extreme finger-thumb force movements required.
 The median time away from work for repetitive motion MSDS associated with grasping, holding, carrying or turning objects other than tools was 17 days. $90 million in indirect costs (hiring, training, overtime and administrative costs) are incurred annually in the US for these musculoskeletal disorders.
 In the meat and poultry industry the cost of training and equipping a new employee is between $1,500 and $4,500 per employee.

 Eagle Protect supplies VERIFIED* disposable gloves & clothing to protect your food, your business, your staff & your customers.

 See what true quality and safety look like - TRY Eagle Protect gloves today.

 This information summarizes an excerpt from the Glove Hazard Analysis & Mitigation Strategies Research Study conducted by Barry Michaels.

 Barry Michaels is an international scientific consultant on food safety and an independent consultant to academic institutions, government, industry and non-profit organizations.
 He and writing collaborator Professor Griffith have worked on behalf of the B. Michaels Group Inc., an international scientific consultancy organization.
 Michaels & Griffith each have a lifetime of experience in the fields of infectious disease investigation, control and prevention in food and healthcare industries.

-*Eagle products are single-sourced, Fingerprint Checked (FPC) and lot certified safe to ensure manufacturing and product consistency.
+*Eagle products are single-sourced, Delta Zero verified and lot certified safe to ensure manufacturing and product consistency.